Skip to main content

 TypeInternship

 The China Environment Forum offers rewarding internships to students who are studying or have experience related to environmental and energy challenges in China and trans-boundary environmental issues related to China.
-Currently, our vanguard project focuses on circular economy and ocean plastic waste issues in China and Southeast Asia, so additional background in these fields is a plus.
+Currently, our projects focus on US-China climate leadership to reduce GHG emissions in agriculture, plastic, climate, and development threats to vulnerable deltas in China and Southeast Asia, and China's overseas critical mineral investments in Africa and Southeast Asia, so additional background in these fields is a plus.
 CEF provides interns with experiences that enhance their professional research, writing, and communication skills and prepares them for careers in environmental, energy, and climate policy.

 Check out some pictures from our internship program in the gallery below!

-CEF typically selects 2 research and/or communications and design interns for each academic semester (Fall, Spring, and Summer terms of approximately three to four months).
+CEF typically selects 2 staff assistant interns for each academic semester (Fall, Spring, and Summer terms of approximately three to four months).
 However, appointments can be made throughout the year for periods of varying length.
-No internship will exceed one year in duration, and all internships must be served in Washington, D.C.
+No internship will exceed one year in duration, and all internships must be served in Washington, D.C, in-person.

 These internships are designed to provide the individuals selected with the opportunity for practical experience in an environment that successfully mixes academic study with public policy.
 Current and past research topics have included the ocean plastics pipeline, choke points of water-energy-food confrontations in China, building US-China clean energy networks, food safety and waste management issues, agrifood systems, and communications.
 Interns will have opportunity to publish in the New Security Beat as well as relevant publications.